olincollege/Medieval-Mayhem/README.md

 to get as high of a score as possible.

 ## Installation Instructions
-In order to play the game, install the pygame library.
+In order to play the game, run pip install -r requirements.txt.
 After that, clone this repository, run the play_game.py file and enjoy!

 Good luck!